 - If the employment is so short that it is not fair to apply the second method, then the AWW should be based on the wages of a similar employee.

 - If none of the first three methods would be fair, then the AWW is the amount of money that would most closely approximate the amount of money the employee would be earning but for the injury

 If the parties disagree over which method of calculating the AWW is appropriate, the NC Industrial Commission will consider the four methods in order and select one.

 Once it is established, the Average Weekly Wage does not change over the course of the claim.
 There are no cost of living adjustments and the AWW does not go up even if the employee’s wages do.
 Each year the North Carolina Industrial Commission sets a Maximum Weekly Compensation Rate for injuries that occur during that year.
 This is the maximum amount of weekly workers’ compensation payments for claims that arise that year.

 Average weekly wage calculations should include all overtime and bonuses, as well as non-wage allowances such as per-diems and housing.
 Frequently employers neglect to include all compensation when calculating the employee’s average weekly wage.
 So injured workers should always double check the calculation.

 The Average Weekly Wage is based only on the employment the worker was engaged in when they were injured.
 Wages earned in second jobs do not count towards the AWW even if the employee’s workplace injury prevents the employee from continuing in that second employment.

 There are many exceptions and special rules in calculating Average Weekly Wage.
-If you have questions about whether your employer has properly calculated your Average Weekly Wage contact me for your free consultation with a North Carolina Workers’ Compensation Attorney.
+If you have questions about whether your employer has properly calculated your Average Weekly Wage contact NC workers’ comp attorney Kevin Bunn for your free consultation.
+Kevin Bunn is a Board Certified Expert in North Carolina Workers’ Compensation Law.